Decades-long Bella Vista Bypass project opens today

 Missouri awarded a $58.7 million contract in April 2020 to Emery Sapp & Sons to build the final 5 miles of I-49 between Pineville, Mo., and the state line in McDonald County.
 Work started May 11, 2020.

-The Northwest Arkansas Regional Planning Commission applied for, and received, a $25 million federal grant in December 2018 and gave the money to Missouri to complete I-49.
+The Northwest Arkansas Regional Planning Commission received a $25 million federal grant in December 2018 and gave the money to Missouri to complete I-49.
 The I-49 Missouri project is in the commission's planning area.

-Arkansas officials awarded bids in July 2019 and broke ground in October of that year on two sections needed to fill missing links on the Arkansas side.
+Arkansas officials awarded bids in July 2019 and broke ground that October on two sections needed to finish the project on the Arkansas side.

 The two projects were the last 2.5 miles from Hiwasse to the state line and the single-point, urban interchange to replace the roundabout at I-49 and U.S. 71 in north Bentonville, where the new highway heads west.

-The estimated cost of the two projects is just over $100 million.
+The estimated cost of the two projects is just more than $100 million.
 Emery Sapp & Sons is the primary contractor on both.

 A portion of the bypass opened to traffic in May 2017 with the completion of a 12.1-mile, two-lane section connecting U.S. 71/I-49 to Arkansas 72 near Hiwasse.